 A Sky full of Crains

 L’Aquila greeted me with the uncanny sight of a crane crowded horizon.
-There was little traffic on the roads that led me to the old town, no cafes, no markets, no shops or offices either.
-Suddenly, disjointed and awkwardly leaning buildings appeared.
+There was little traffic on the roads that led to the old town, no cafes, no markets, no shops or offices either.
+Once I reached the “centro”, disjointed and awkwardly leaning buildings appeared.
 There were condominiums four to five stories high, empty and abandoned with banners advertising their imminent “special demolition”.
 The walls were cracked with recurring “X” shaped patterns whilst wide patches of missing masonry gave a feeling of total neglect.
 Doors and shutters were left purposely open and made the eerie hollowness of empty homes all the more glaring.
 This was just the beginning.

-The closer I rode towards the old centre the greater the sense of devastation.
-Older buildings of historical value, the ones that make up so many of Italy’s old town centres, were wrapped up in braces, steel prop up armour designed to support the “palazzi” and stop them from crumbling to waste.
+The closer I rode towards the heart of old centre the greater the sense of devastation.
+Older buildings of historical value, the ones that make up so many of Italy’s iconic architecture, were wrapped up in braces, steel armour designed to support the battered “palazzi” and stop them from crumbling to waste.
 Those were the lucky buildings.
-Many smaller ones were simply left to their sorry fate with broken walls revealing bathrooms and kitchens of crumbling ex family homes.
+Many smaller ones were simply left to their sorry fate with broken walls revealing bathrooms and kitchens of ex family homes.

 The majority of roads were blocked off to traffic and access even on foot.
 Wooden barricades didn’t permit as much as a peek at what was hidden behind.

-Most jaw dropping of all to me though was the sight of the thirteenth century church of S. Maria di Paganica.
-Once an iconic symbol of L’Aquila, this place of worship now missed the roof above its nave and three-quarters of the once frescoed apsis was reduced to a heap of chipping on the ground.
+Most jaw dropping of all to me though was the sight of the thirteenth century church of S. Maria di Paganica an iconic symbol of L’Aquila, now missing its roof and almost all its frescoed apsis reduced to a heap of chipping on the ground.

 Ask the Locals

-I rode away and searched for a place to camp for the night as it got dark.
+I rode away and searched for a place to camp for the night.
 It didn’t matter any more if it meant more cold, rain and lack of sleep inside my wet tent and damp sleeping bag.
 After what I had just seen in L’Aquila, any camping hardship for the night was a very minor thing in comparison.
 At most, I hoped it might be a small tribute to the tenacity of the Aquilaians.

 Over 300 people lost their lives in the earthquake.